hauleth/hauleth/content/post/beam-process-memory-usage.md

 in Piotr's benchmark, but with little work I managed to reduce it about 4 times to around 0.93 GiB of RAM usage.
 In this article I will describe:

-- how I did that
+- How I did that
-- why the original code was consuming so much memory
+- Why the original code was consuming so much memory
-- why in the real world you probably should not optimise like I did here
+- Why in the real world you probably should not optimise like I did here
-- why using ChatGPT to write benchmarking code sucks (TL;DR because that will nerd snipe people like me)
+- Why using ChatGPT to write benchmarking code sucks (TL;DR because that will nerd snipe people like me)

 ## What are Erlang processes?